appfolio/abprof/README.md

 If abprof is just in the source directory and not installed as a gem, you should add RUBYLIB="lib" before "abprof" above to get it to run.

+### Comparing Rubies

+I'm AppFolio's Ruby fellow, so I'm writing this to compare two different locally-built Ruby implementations for speed.
+The easiest way to do that is to build them in multiple directories, then build a wrapper that uses that directory to run the program in question.

+You can see examples such as examples/alt\_ruby.rb and examples/vanilla\_ruby.rb and so on in the examples directory of this gem.

+### How Many Times Faster?

+ABProf will try to give you an estimate of how much faster one option is than the other.
+Be careful taking it at face value -- if you do a series of trials and coincidentally get a really different-looking run, that may give you an unexpected P value *and* an unexpected number of times faster/better/different.

+In other words, those false positives will tend to happen *together*, not independently.
+If you want to actually check how much faster one is than the other in a less-biased way, set the number of trials and/or iterations very high, or manually run both yourself some large number of times, rather than letting it converge to a P value and then taking the result from the output.

 ### More Control

+(Note: this section doesn't work correctly -- yet.)

 Would you like to explicitly return the value(s) to compare?
 You can replace the "iteration" block above with "iteration\_with\_return\_value"